WildeHedin/HCal-Prototype-Cosmics/README.md

 In this project I have implemented a geometry description, in the LDMX software, of the HCal prototype that will be assembled at SLAC to measure cosmic muons.
 Cosmic muon simulations have also been performed and the interactions with the detector have been analyzed.

 ## Geometry implementation
 Two main files have been created and modified during this project: A GDML file, which provides detector information to Geant4, and a python file, which provides detector information to ldmx-sw.
-These two files can be found in the folder NewGeometry.
+These two files can be found in the folder NewGeometry and have been included in ldmx-sw v.XXXX.

 ## Generate simulation samples
 ### Generate a LHE-file